learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 {% include_relative layers.html %}

-When the delta is received, the new package is recomputed from the diff, unzipped and run as a separate process. <!-- this is cool - have you seen https://www.balena.io/os/docs/ ?-->
+When the delta is received, the new package is recomputed from the diff, unzipped and run as a separate process.

 Linux containers and Kubernetes are an excellent platform to run applications on your internet of things.